-33.0 Demonstrates strong values of fairness, honesty and compassion in dealing with all constituencies.
+eeded) ating

-34.0 Demonstrates a high level of commitment to the mission and vision, and to the community served by the organization.

-35.0 Effectively combines strong ethical judgment with technical and management skills.
+.0 Demonstrates a high level of commitmen the community served by the organization. t to the mission and vision, anc Narrative input: (please provide written input if n eeded) R ating 5.0 Effectively combines strong ethical judgn anagement skills. nent with technical and

-2.0 CURRENT GOALS AND OBJECTIVES (2015-2016) - In

-March of 2015 the CEO was provided with the following goals and objectives.
-These were re-iterated in July 2015.
-Using the rating guidance above, please rate the performance of the CEO on each of these

-1. Board policies and procedures manual has been completed - need dates for delivery of overall milestones, first set of drafts, target date for 1st draft of manual and for final approval.

-2. An annual planning calendar has been completed which includes a clear process and timeline for developing a five year strategic plan for the District and Foundation, the annual budget process and other important processes and activities
+2.0 CURRENT GOALS AND OBJECTIVES (2015-2016) - March of 2015 the CEO was provided with the following goals and objectives were re-iterated in July 2015.
+Using the rating guidance above, please rate the performance of the CEO on each of these s.
+These 1.
+Board policies and procedures manual has been completed - need dates for delivery of overall milestones, first set of drafts, target date for 1st draft of m and for final approval. or anual Narrative input: (please provide written input if needed) Rating 2.
+An annual planning calendar has been completed which includes a clear p and timeline for developing a five year strategic plan for the District and Foundation, the annual budget process and other important processes and a o process and a series of the control of the contro ctivities Narrative input: (please provide written input if needed) Rating Narrative input: (please provide written input if needed)

-- need dates for milestones.

-3. Improved Communications with the Board